Colored Markov polycategories and diagrammatic differentiation: Co-indexed colored Markov polycategories

 \subsection{Preservation of diagram semantics under CMP-functors}

-CMP-functors preserve typed diagrams and their CKSC evaluations.
-We state this for diagrams whose trace kernels are represented by iterated CKSC expressions.
-This is the case needed for the co-indexed construction below.
+CMP-functors preserve typed diagrams and their binary CKSC evaluations.
+We state this for diagrams that are realized by iterated CKSC expressions (Definition~\ref{def:iterated_cksc_expression}).
+This is the case in which the trace kernel of the diagram is represented as a morphism obtained by successive CKSC operations.